acerolatz/Acerola/README.md

-# Acerola - Manhwa Reader (NSFW)
+# Acerola - Adult Manhwa Reader (NSFW)

-Acerola is a React Native mobile app for reading adult manhwas (pornhwa), developed with a focus on Android.
-It has not been tested on iOS.
-If you're interested in working on the iOS version, please contact me, and I can provide access to a test database for development.
-You can audit the source code and download the latest APK from the Releases section.
+Acerola is a React Native mobile app for reading adult Manhwa (Pornhwa).
+Currently, only an Android version is available via APK.

 # Backend & Infrastructure

-- Images: Hosted and delivered via Cloudflare infrastructure.
+- Images: Hosted and delivered by Cloudflare.

 - Database: Uses a free Supabase instance (may be upgraded as the project grows).

-- Local First: A database of 550+ manhwas is stored locally for fast performance.
+- Local First: A local database with over 570 manhwas is stored on the device to ensure fast performance.

-- Sync: Tap the sync button on the home page to fetch the latest data from the cloud
+- Sync: Tap the sync button on the home page to fetch the latest data from the cloud.

 # Permissions (Android)

-The app's Bug Report feature allows users to attach images.
-The application will only access the specific images you choose to send.
+The Bug Report feature allows users to attach images.
+Only the images you choose to send will be accessed.

     <uses-permission android:name="android.permission.INTERNET"/>
     <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE"/>